Tigt/guttersnipe/thesis.md

     -Canvas-in, not content-out
     -Adapting existing comics made for the printed page -Panel relationships are too important to be treated like line breaks.
-(BONE example)
+(BONE example) -The page model is too important to leave behind; sudden reveals, etc.
   * Newspaper Sunday strips
     -A solution to a problem much like responsive web design -The fatal flaw of lack of creator control